egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 ------------------------
 Text file (example or under test)  is where we can view our new highlightings.
 Second terminal console host the second Vim editor session.
-We VIEW new highlights in VIEW window, from reading syntax files changed by our effort made within DEVELOPMENT window.
+Let us VIEW the new highlights in VIEW window, from reading syntax files changed by our effort made within DEVELOPMENT window.

 Develop in one window; view in another window.
 DEVELOP, VIEW, DEVELOP, VIEW.